Interior Designers Can Avoid Being “Shopped” by Clients

 1. Be Simple to Work With

-The simplest way to avoid being shopped is to make working with you seamless and enjoyable.
+The simplest way to avoid being shopped is to ensure that working with you is seamless and enjoyable for your clients.
 Here are a few ways to achieve that:

 • Highlight Your Value: Clearly communicate the benefits of purchasing through you, such as handling orders, troubleshooting, and coordinating deliveries.